burlinson/AI/_posts/2025-08-17-Core-Components-Of-AI-Platfroms.md

 author: Tony Burlinson
 ---

-Some of the most important pieces of an AI platform are retrieval pipelines, neural networks, embeddings, vector databases, Retrieval Augmented Generation (RAG), LLMs, and prompt frameworks.
+Some of the most important pieces of an AI platform are retrieval pipelines, neural networks, embeddings, vector databases, Retrieval Augmented Generation (RAG), Large Language Models (LLM), and prompt frameworks.
 Each plays a distinct role, and together they form the bedrock of modern AI platforms.

 [Retrieval pipelines](https://burlinson.github.io/AI/2026-03-14-Retrieval-Pipelines/) source and deliver relevant data to ground AI model responses in external knowledge.
 The model is only as good as the data the retrieval pipelines provide.